mreif09/jenkins-docker-ssh-slave/README.md

 docker run -d -v /var/run/docker.sock:/var/run/docker.sock jenkins-docker-ssh-slave "<public key>"
 ```

-The slave is reachable as SSH agent with username "jenkins" and the private key for the given <public key>.
+The slave is reachable as SSH agent with username "jenkins" and the private key for the given public key.